The Only Homemade Ice Cream Vanilla Recipe You’ll Ever Need

 Why is my homemade ice cream too hard?

-This is usually caused by either not enough sugar/fat or improper storage.
-Sugar and fat lower the freezing point.
-If your ice cream is rock hard, try a recipe with more cream or a bit more sugar next time.
-Also, let it sit on the counter for 5-10 minutes before scooping.
+This usually happens when there isn’t enough sugar or fat, or when the ice cream hasn’t been stored properly.
+Sugar and fat help lower the freezing point, which keeps your ice cream scoopable.
+If your ice cream comes out rock hard, try a recipe with a bit more cream or a touch more sugar next time.
+Also, before you scoop, let it sit on the counter for five to ten minutes so it softens just enough to enjoy perfectly.

 Why is my ice cream icy and grainy?